coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 not subject to spell resistance, even though what they reveal about a creature might be very damaging.

-**Enchantment:** Since enchantment spells affect creatures' minds, they are typically subject to spell resistance.
+**Enchantment:** Since enchantment spells affect creatures’ minds, they are typically subject to spell resistance.

 **Evocation:** If an evocation spell deals damage to the creature, it